 Lag phase

-When a microbial population is inoculated into a fresh medium, growth usually does not begin immediately but only after a period of time called the lag phase, which may be brief or extended depending on the history of culture and growth conditions.
+When a microbial population is inoculated into a fresh medium, growth usually does not begin immediately but only after a period called the lag phase.
+The duration of the lag phase may be brief or extended depending on the history of culture and growth conditions.

-- Damaged bacterial culture (heat, radiation or toxic chemicals): long lag phase (time required to repair damage cells and time required to synthesize cell constituents)
+- Damaged bacterial culture (heat, radiation, or toxic chemicals): long lag phase (time required to repair damaged cells and time required to synthesize cell constituents)

 Log phase (exponential phase)

-In this phase, bacterial cell numbers double during each unit time period (i.e. generation time).
-For example a culture containing 1,000 organisms per ml with a generation time of 20 minutes would contain 2,000 organisms per ml after 20 minutes, 4,000 after 40 minutes, 8,000 after 60 minutes, 16,000 after 120 minutes.
+In this phase, bacterial cell numbers double during each unit (i.e., generation time).
+For example, a culture containing 1,000 organisms per ml with a generation time of 20 minutes would contain 2,000 organisms per ml after 20 minutes, 4,000 after 40 minutes, 8,000 after 60 minutes, and 16,000 after 120 minutes.
 The generation time of most bacteria is between 20 minutes to 20 hours.
-Mycobacterium tuberculosis and Mycobacterium leprae have longer generation time.
+Mycobacterium tuberculosis and Mycobacterium leprae have longer generation times.

-Logarithmic growth can be maintained using a device, chemostat.
-Chemostat has reservoir and growth chamber.
-Fresh medium is continuously added to the growth chamber and the old medium is taken out.
+Logarithmic growth can be maintained using a device, a chemostat.
+The chemostat has a reservoir and growth chamber.
+Fresh medium is continuously added to the growth chamber, and the old medium is removed.

 Interesting and unbelievable fact about bacterial growth: If a single bacterium (having weight 10-12 gram) with a generation time of 20 min continued to grow exponentially for 48 hours, produce a population that weighed about 4000 times the weight of the earth.